randombenj/randombenj/README.md

-### 🍃 Hi there
+### 🍃 Hi there, i'm Benj

-I'm Benji.
-I love to use open source software, sometimes I create some small project to solve problems and have fun.
+Sometimes I create small projects to solve problems and have fun.
+In general I love to use open source software.
 I am a 🐧 enthusiast and like to code in 🐍.

-Keep it simple and stupid.
+  — Keep it simple and stupid.